ISTANBUL BLOG: Turkey awakes to inflation at 115%

 The January figure means that Turkey’s official inflation rate now sits 35pp above the central bank’s policy rate of 14%.
 The rate determined by ENAG is an astonishing 101pp above the benchmark.

-Official producer price index (PPI) inflation in January was 94% y/y, up from 80% y/y at end-2021, TUIK separately said, handily avoiding a walk in the three-digit territory.
+Official producer price index (PPI) inflation in January was 94% y/y, up from 80% y/y at end-2021, TUIK separately said, handily avoiding a walk in the three-digit zone.

 Currently, the market and the central bank see official CPI inflation peaking at around 55% y/y in May (their forecast reckons without the Turkish lira crashing again, but that’s a ‘big if’).